jarry-xiao/binary-option/README.md

 # Instructions

 ### InitializeBettingPool
-`InitializeBettingPool` creates a new betting pool where the denominated currency and decimals are specified as arguments.
+`InitializeBettingPool` creates a new betting pool where the denominated decimals are specified as arguments.
+(The "escrow" mint is included in the list of accounts).
 New mints are created for long and short tokens, and the ownership of these mints is transferred to a program derived address.

 ### Trade
 `Trade` handles all of the complicated wiring of a wager being added to the pool.
 This is tricky because the existing position of the participants need to be accounted for.
 There are 3 variables we care about: